random-kindness-generator/randomActs-BE/apiPaths.md

  # Endpoints (for frontend usage) <a name="frontend"></a>

+Additional documentaion for the backend can be found here: https://github.com/random-kindness-generator/randomActs-BE/tree/DevEB#frontend

+---

  ### Global CRUD Rules

 - Authentication: **All** endpoints **except** api/register and api/login require a valid token to be passed in the request header.